The breast cancer survivor determined to make her fifth Olympic Games in 2021

 Lowe later found out she had triple negative breast cancer -- a very aggressive, fast growing form of the cancer -- something that affects women with West African ancestry at rates that are significantly higher than for other groups, according to the American Cancer Society.

-Had the cancer been diagnosed correctly the first time, it is possible she would have needed only a lumpectomy with radiation, according to a spokesperson for the Susan G. Komen breast cancer charity.
+Had the cancer been diagnosed correctly the first time, it is possible she would have needed only a lumpectomy with radiation, according to a spokesperson for the Susan G. Komen breast cancer organization.

 Instead, Lowe underwent a double mastectomy and chemotherapy in 2019.